Math Advancement Testing

 - What resources does BSD provide for students to help prepare?

 - How are the results of testing shared with families and caregivers?
+Do families receive scores and other details?

 - Can students pass a BSD Intensive Summer Version (ISV) course to accelerate math placement?